davidarchanjo/docker-typescript-sample-web-app/README.md

 # based on package-lock.json, install only dependencies. devDependencies are ignored
 RUN npm ci --only=production

+# required dependencies so the application can have access to the global 'process' module from Node in production
+RUN npm install -D @types/node

 # installs Typescript globally in the container runtime system
 RUN npm install -g typescript